seungwoochoe/turn-off-MacBook-screen/README.md

-# Turn-off-MacBook-Built-in-Display
+# Turn-off-MacBook's-Built-in-Display
-Turn off the MacBook screen with one command when you are using external monitor.
+Turn off the MacBook's Built-in Display with a single command when you are using external monitor.